Page contents

 Publish schedule in Google Sheets

-The Schedule in Google Sheets dialog is opened from the ProjectWork menu under Publish.
+This dialog is opened from the ProjectWork menu.

 The schedule can be published as a new spreadsheet or as an update to a previously published spreadsheet.
 The spreadsheet consists of two worksheets: Tasks and Resources.
 The Tasks worksheet features a Gantt chart on the right side.
 Above the header row is room to add custom text or calculations.